delgaian/LBCC_CS_Club/README.md

-# Linn Benton Community College Computer Science Club Repository
+# Linn-Benton Community College Computer Science Club Repository

 GitHub repo for members to add their projects!